A Retrospective of the Culinary Historians of Ann Arbor—Three Decades of Culinary Exploration

 Mariam Breed, 2018–

 Over the last 30 years, CHAA has met in many different locations.
-Currently, the regular monthly meetings are held on the third Sunday afternoon of each month between September and May at the Ann Arbor Senior Center at Burns Park.
+Currently, the regular monthly meetings are held on the third Sunday afternoon of each month between September and May at the Mallett’s Creek branch of the Ann Arbor District Library (but online during the pandemic).
 Special meetings have been held at many different venues, as varied as Zingerman’s Next Door and the Matthaei Botanical Gardens.

 Members have generously opened their homes and grounds for our annual summer picnics and December holiday potlucks, many more than once.
 Some hosted meetings in their homes; others hosted our speakers and gave special dinners to honor them.
 CHAA members and guests have also shared meals in a many different restaurants, covering a wide ethnic range from Vietnamese and Chinese to Cypriot, Lebanese, and Italian.